knbknb/perplexity-api-search/README.md

 <!-- markdownlint-disable MD001 MD022 MD026  -->
 # Querying the Perplexity Web-APIs

-... with a single shell command.
+... with a simple Python script.

 #### In a Linux terminal, send your human-language query to Perplexity.ai's various LLM API endpoint paths.